Michael-Ian/Michael-Ian.github.io/index.md

 related: true
 ---

 My name is Alban Sagouis and this is my personal professional website.
-My CV is here but I also plan to use the collection feature of this website to build a dynamic CV: I'll post blog posts about experiences I had that will be gathered together automatically.
+My CV is here but I also plan to use the collection feature of this website to build a dynamic CV: I'll share blog posts about experiences I had that will be gathered together automatically.

 ### Current job
 I currently work at iDiv, the German Biodiversity Synthesis Center, as a Scientific programmer.
-In Jon Chase's group:
+In [Jon Chase's group][chaselab]:
 1. I extract, aggregate, restructure, check and standardise data from the literature
 2. I assist colleagues with R problems
 3. I implement and encourage scientific software reproducibility practices, notably containerisation and automatic testing